Hickenlooper proposing staggered federal minimum wage hikes

 LAS VEGAS — Democratic presidential candidate John Hickenlooper is proposing a $15 federal minimum wage — with a twist.

-Rather than unilaterally hiking the national wage to $15, the former Colorado governor proposes phasing in the increases based on cost of living.
-The most expensive quarter of the country would get a $15 minimum wage by 2021.
-The least expensive would see that hike in 2024.
+Rather than unilaterally hiking the wage to $15, the former Colorado governor proposes phasing in the increases depending on an area’s cost of living.
+The most expensive quarter of the country would get a $15 minimum wage by 2021, and the least expensive would see that hike in 2024.

 The plan, disclosed to The Associated Press on Friday, proposes then tying future minimum wage hikes to metro areas’ cost of living so that more expensive areas would see their minimum wages continue to rise.